AliAfs/AliAfs.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I'm Ali, an engineer specializing in data science and engineering.
-Currently, I work as a Data Analyst at a startup company in Bremen, Germany, having completed my Master's Degree in Data Engineering.
-Throughout my master's studies, I developed an interest in the application of deep learning in vision problems.
-Master thesis focused on adaptation and training a Self-Supervised Vision Transformer for 3D medical imaging data.
+Greetings!
+I'm Ali, an engineer specializing in data science and engineering.
+Currently, I work as a Data Analyst at a startup company in Bremen, Germany.
+I have completed my Master's Degree in Data Engineering.
+Throughout my master's studies, I developed an interest in applying deep learning to tackle vision problems.
+My [Master Thesis](https://aliafs.github.io/projects/1_project/) focused on adaptation and training a Self-Supervised Vision Transformer for 3D medical imaging data.

 Prior to this, I earned a bachelor's degree in Mechanical Engineering and worked as an undergraduate research assistant at the Mechanics and Renewable Energies Lab at Ferdowsi University.
 During this period, I contributed to research on solar-powered water desalination systems.